Ivneetwahi/inspec-demo-app/README.md

 ## It tests
 - Java is installed with required version.
-- App is running on the specified port.
+- Java process is running on the specified port.

 ## How to run application
 - Make sure Java and Mysql is installed